kurtbuilds/ormlite/README.md

 ### Environment Setup

 You need `DATABASE_URL` in your environment.
-We recommend a tool like [`just`](https://github.com/casey/just), which can be configured to pull in a `.env` file, but for simplicity, here we'll use your shell directly.
+We recommend a tool like [`just`](https://github.com/casey/just), which can pull in a `.env` file, but for simplicity, here we'll use shell directly.

 ```bash
 export DATABASE_URL=postgres://postgres:postgres@localhost:5432/postgres